 Who needs egg donation?

-Donor egg IVF is generally used in women with significantly diminished egg quantity and quality (poor ovarian reserve) or having high FSH and low AMH.
+Donor egg IVF (egg donation) is generally used in women with significantly diminished egg quantity and quality (poor ovarian reserve) or having high FSH and low AMH.
 This includes women with:

-Advanced female age, such as over age 40
+- Advanced female age, over 40 years old

-High day 3, Follicle stimulating hormone (FSH) levels and low AMH levels
+- High Follicle stimulating hormone (FSH) levels at day 3 of the menstrual cycle and low AMH levels

 We use only fresh preselected eggs (oocytes) from already screened and selected donors.